Narc (video game): Ports

 The 1990 Nintendo Entertainment System (NES) version of Narc, published by Acclaim Entertainment and developed by Rare, was billed as "the first video game with a strong anti-drug message."
-However, Nintendo forced all drug references to be removed from the actual gameplay, although it still retained most of its violence and gore.
+Nintendo saw the anti-drug message positively, and the only change enforced from the arcade version was to remove blood; enemies were renamed from KRAK to KWAK.
+Some music tracks were also removed for this version.

 Most of the computer ports had their music ported by Tony Williams (credited as "Sound Images"), and David Wise ported the arcade music to the NES.
 The Game Boy version of Terminator 2 uses some music from Narc.
+The ZX Spectrum version uses monochrome graphics.
+Controls for the computer ports were limited to one joystick button.